revk/NOTSCO/ProposedChanges.md

 - AccessLineID
 - dates and times (see below)
 - Postcode (is it case insensitive, does it need the space?)
 - UUID (reference RFC), and highlight that it is **case insensitive**.
-This is especially important if stored in SQL as it may be retrieved in differene case to how stored.
+This is especially important if stored in SQL as it may be retrieved in different case to how stored.
 - and any others…

 They should say the format, and maximum size of such fields.
 I would suggest clear consideration as you how such types might be defined in SQL.